 Have a Cheese Photography Challenge

 Launch a photography competition—just think of the cheese.
 Action shots of people re-enacting cheese rolling and plates of cheese presented so artistically, or the very best capturing for fans of the English countryside.
-Share on social, allowing some fan favorite voting.
+Share on social media site, allowing for some fan favorite voting, just for the fun of it!
+Be sure to share the hashtag when you upload your captured images.

 Craft a Cheese Rolling Board Game